Museums as Key Partners on Climate Change and Environment

 Please reach out to me at email@example.com whether your question is about how to sign on to We Are Still In, find advice, or participate with AAM’s or AASLH’s environment and climate teams.
 I can also be reached at 978-505-4515.

 Sarah lives in Tacoma, Washington, in the United States and works wherever needed.
 She is the Cultural Sector Lead for We Are Still In, and teaches in the Harvard Extension School Museum Studies Program and for MuseumStudy.
 She is a consultant for the Detroit Zoo and other museums and institutions interested in leading and modeling environmental practice.
-This fall she’ll be co-leading a workshop on disaster planning and climate resilience with five museums from the Cherokee Nation with funding from NEH, and visiting the Patapsco Heritage Area in Maryland to provide a workshop on environmental thinking.
+This fall she co-led a workshop on disaster planning and climate resilience with five museums from the Cherokee Nation with funding from NEH, and visited the Patapsco Heritage Area in Maryland to provide a workshop on environmental thinking.
 Next spring she’ll be teaching a course on the role of the arts and humanities in documenting and dealing with climate change for the Harvard Extension School.
 She consistently prepares and participates in NEH Sustaining Cultural Heritage program grants.
 In 2019 she was awarded the inaugural Individual Impact Award in from the AAM Environment & Climate Network.

 Citation: Sarah Sutton, Creating Change in the United States’ Museum Field: Using Summits, Standards, and Hashtags to Advance Environmental Sustainability and Climate Change Response, Addressing the Challenges in Communicating Climate Change Across Various Audiences, 10.1007/978-3-319-98294-6_26, (429-441), (2018).Crossref